-Chemise i y I Grades 10, 11, 12 Year 7 periods/cycle e 1.2 credits 3200 (AP) 3210 (H) 3211 (X) 3212 (A) SC, E EL
+Grades 10, 11, 12 Year 6 periods/cycle 1 credit 3200 (AP) 3210 (H) 3211 (X) 3212 (A) SC, EL

 Chemistry 1 is a classroom/laboratory course which covers basic first-year chemistry topics at all levels: qualitative and quantitative analysis, safe conduct in a laboratory setting, stoichiometry, bonding and structure, representation of chemical changes, basic atomic theory, thermochemistry, kinetics, acids and bases, basic problem solving, and the relationships between science, technology and society.
 Laboratory experiences and technology are integrated within the course structure.
 Written laboratory reports are required for all levels.